All Episodes

 Or he would have had his aides.

-Well, we're just following the lead of Bill Clinton, a former president of the United States has uh written a book on how to deal with these kinds of allegations.
+The former president of the United States has written a book on how to deal with these kinds of allegations.

-I'm just kidding, I'm not advocating it.
+I'm not advocating it.

-It would be entertaining to uh to see.
+It would be entertaining to see.

-And then it was after Clinton told Sidney Blumenthal that Lewinsky was stalking him, that Blumenthal started referring to her as a stalker.
+And then it was after Clinton told Sidney Blumenthal that Lewinsky was stalking him that Blumenthal started referring to her as a stalker.

 And so in the early days of the Lewinsky story, it was that she was a stalker.

-And the media ran with that interpretation, and then they started going with the interpretation that Ken Scar was a star was sex pervert and uh and they had to destroy him.
+And then they started going with the interpretation that Ken Scar was a star was sex pervert and they had to destroy him.

 I know if she hadn't saved the blue strain dress, we'd have never gotten the truth out of that at all if she hadn't saved the dress as a souvenir.

-That's that is ever so true.
+That is ever so true.

-If this story were out there about Obama, they would be out there already identifying these women, their pictures would be up there.
+It's like I said in the first hour of the program, if this story were out there about Obama, they would be out there already identifying these women.

-Money grubbers, and Obama, the essence of innocence.
+They'd be sluts, hoes, you name it, money grubbers, and Obama, the essence of innocence.

-That's how they would do it.
+That's how they would do it, without attacking the women.

 And they said Clinton was a great president.

-Clinton was a great, great, great president.
+Clinton was a great, great, great president, serial sex abuser.

 Great president.